androportal/anuduino-projects/12_Relay-Anuduino/12_Relay-Anuduino.rst

      // @Author_Nivedita Tigadi.
-     //the setup routine runs once when you press reset://
+     //the setup routine runs once when you press reset:

     void setup()
      {